xanthousm/Vanilla-Mob-Variants/README.md

 - Tropical fish

 #### ALL OTHER MOBS HAVE VARIANTS!

+### Current Limitations:
+- Tamed and named mobs do not have persistant textures
+- Saddled pigs/striders permenantly revert to the original texture
+- Wolves temporarily revert to the original texture when angry

 ### Planned Features:
 - Optional behaviour pack for persistant variant textures